Poland–United Kingdom relations

-British–Polish relations are the bilateral relations between the countries of United Kingdom and Poland.
+Poland–United Kingdom relations are the bilateral relations between the countries of United Kingdom and Poland.
 Exchanges between the two countries date back to medieval times, when Britain and Poland, then one of Europe's largest countries, were linked by trade and diplomacy.
 As a result of the 18th-century Partitions of the Polish–Lithuanian Commonwealth by its neighbours, the number of Polish immigrants to Britain increased in the aftermath of two 19th-century uprisings (November Uprising of 1831 and January Uprising of 1863) which forced much of Poland's social and political elite into exile.
 A number of Polish exiles fought in the Crimean War on the British side.

 The number of Poles in the UK increased during the Second World War.
 Most of the Polish people who came to the United Kingdom at that time comprised military units reconstituted outside Poland after the German and Soviet invasion of Poland in September 1939, which marked the beginning of World War II.
 On 3 September 1939, Britain and France, which were allied with Poland, declared war on Germany.
 Poland moved its government abroad, first to France and, after its fall in May 1940, to London.
 The Poles contributed greatly to the Allied war effort and the Polish Air Force pilots played a conspicuous role in the Battle of Britain and the Polish army formed in Britain later fought during Operation Overlord.
 The Polish Government in Exile, though denied majority international recognition after 1945, remained at its post in London until formally dissolved in 1991, after a democratically elected president had taken office in Warsaw.

 Currently, both countries are NATO and OECD members and allies.
 Since the European Union's 2004 enlargement, a significant number of Poles emigrated to the United Kingdom and now constitute one of the largest ethnic minorities in the country.

 The United Kingdom gave full support to Poland's applications for membership in the European Union and NATO.